Degrees and Certifications:

 I was born and raised in Kenya, East Africa.
 I achieved a Bachelor of Education (Arts) degree in Economics and Math, in 1999, at the University of Nairobi, Kenya.
 I also achieved a work-based MA degree in Education (leadership and management) in 2012 from a London university.

+In 2000, I started my teaching career at a Kenyan high school.
 In early 2001, I was invited to Australia by family friends.
-While I was here, I applied for a math substitute teaching job that was in London.
+While I was there, I applied for a math substitute teaching job that was in London.
 In August of that year, I left my motherland and moved to the UK.
 While I was in the UK, my teaching career started off with me being a long-term math substitute teacher in an extremely challenging high school in North West London.
 In 2002, I accepted a similar position at Dormers Wells High School based in west London.
 After a few months, I was appointed as a permanent math teacher.
 I took on other roles within the school such as being a Numeracy Coordinator, a Deputy Year Leader and not long after that I became the Head of Department for Math, a School Staff Governor, a Pedagogy Leader and a Subject Network Leader for the borough of Ealing.
-As a HOD, I had the opportunity to travel to Athens and Beijing as part for international teacher professional development.
+As a HOD, I had the opportunity to travel to Athens and Beijing as part of international teacher professional development.
 In 2016, having ensured that students had high aspirations in their education and life, and that the math department could stand on its own, I left London to go and work as a Math HOD in an underperforming school in Norfolk, East Anglia.
 I was at the forefront of raising levels of aspirations and standards of behavior and achievement at this school.

 June 2019 brought yet another huge change in my life; leaving the UK to live in Leesburg, Virginia with my husband and children.
 I became a substitute teacher for Loudoun County in September 2019 and took on assignments that were challenging but at the same time rewarding.
 I also deliberately took on high school math assignments because this is where my passion lies.

 In January 2020, I sat my high school Praxis certification exam and passed.
-In mid-January, I attended a job fair interview In Loudoun County and was successfully interviewed and offered a teaching job at LRHS.
-I was so thrilled!!
+In mid-January, I attended a job fair interview in Loudoun County and was successfully interviewed and offered a teaching job at Lightridge High School.

-In my free time, I enjoy running, working out in the gym and watching movies.
+In my free time, I enjoy running, and watching movies.
 I am also a Christian who enjoys reading and studying the Bible.
 I am sort of an introvert; in the company of my peers, I prefer to observe, learn and then join in at the appropriate time.